AbhiBhattacharyya/busstop/Readme.md

 ### This application fetches the relevant data by calling below APIs
 http://www.trafiklab.se/api/sl-hallplatser-och-linjer-2

-## How to build run the application
+## How to build and run the application
 #### build with  - mvn clean install
 #### run com.ab.assignment.sbab.busstop.BusstopApplication
 #### open your Browser and run - http://localhost:8080/getBusTops